murray501/AniList-Demo-First/README.md

 2. npm start
 3. open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## How to use?

+1. Select `Anime` or `Manga`.
+Data is fetched accordingly from Anilist.
+2. Select `Popularity` or `Trending`.
+Data is sorted accordingly.
+3. Click list item.
+Detail is shown on the right side.
+4. Click `Description` button.
+Its description is shown below.
+5. Click `Character` button.
+Its characters are shown below.
+6. Click list item on character page.
+Its character description is shown on the right side.

 ## Implementation

 1. GraphQL.
 AniList API is used.  [https://anilist.gitbook.io/anilist-apiv2-docs/](https://anilist.gitbook.io/anilist-apiv2-docs/)